Financial Management 28 min read BUILT FOR CONTRACTORS

 • The Recovery Event: A weekly decision-forcing audit performed every Friday at 2:00 PM.

 Most contractors find out they lost money 6 weeks after the job closes via an “Autopsy” performed by their bookkeeper.
 By then, the damage is incurable.
 The Fake Profit Trap occurs when you mistake cash flow for profitability.
-We move from gut-feeling management to the RemodelFin Scoreboard, catching margin erosion on Day 8 so you can pivot before the project becomes a liability.
+This guide moves you from gut-feeling management to the RemodelFin Scoreboard — catching margin erosion on Day 8 so you can pivot before the project becomes a liability.

 1. The Autopsy: Why Your Bookkeeper Can’t Save You